duongnghiephuy/object-tracking-by-video/README.md

     "mosse": cv2.TrackerMOSSE_create
 default is "csrt"

-Example command: roi track.py --video videos/test0.mp4 --output output/test0.avi --tracker csrt
+Example command: -python roi track.py --video videos/test0.mp4 --output output/test0.avi --tracker csrt

 Press "s" to stop the video and choose your object to track by the rectangle.
 Press "Enter" to resume